 …in the face of targeted and appropriate interventions, our brains can grow fresh neurons that serve to facilitate, enhance, and support newly learned coping skills…

 But I’ll go you one better.
-Those 100 billion neurons are party to some 40 quadrillion (as in 15 zeros) potential synaptic connections.
+Those 86 billion neurons are party to some 150 trillion (as in 12 zeros) potential synaptic connections.
 That’s a lot of firing.

 Example?
-Brain imaging has revealed key-area brain shrinkage of as much as 10%-15% in those who have chronically endured depression.
+Brain imaging has revealed key-area brain shrinkage of as much as 10%-15% in those who have long-standing depression.

 In short, then, neural growth, shrinkage, and death are to a large degree caused by the dance of atrophic and trophic agents.

 Neurogenesis is the process by which neurons are created.
-And though it makes perfect sense it’s most active during prenatal development, the process continues on a much smaller scale into adulthood – even our senior years.
+And though it’s most active during prenatal development, the process continues on a much smaller scale into adulthood – even our senior years.

-But, think about it, if one’s emotional or mental state improved, didn’t something brain-biological have to have happened?
+Think about it, if one’s emotional or mental state improved, didn’t it have to be anatomically and physiologically driven?

 Indeed, it’s been suggested that decreased hippocampal neurogenesis may be linked to increases in depression, which can be reversed by, say, the use of antidepressants – trophics.